-It's time for lunch.
-Your blood sugar is 165 mg/dl (9.2 mmol/L).
+It's time for lunch and your blood sugar is 165 mg/dl (9.2 mmol/L).
 You have a big slice of pizza, a bag of chips, and a cold Diet Coke waiting for you.
 How much insulin do you take?

-At mealtime, it’s super easy.
-Measure your blood sugar, tell mySugr’s Bolus Calculator about your carbs, and we’ll do the rest.
-We’ll even keep track of your active insulin (also called insulin on board).
+At mealtimes, it’s super easy.
+Measure your blood sugar, tell the mySugr Bolus Calculator about your carbs, and let it do the rest.
+It will even keep track of your active insulin (also called insulin on board or IOB).
 All you have to do is dial up the dose and take it.

 Never heard of active insulin?
 It’s a concept that helps reduce hypos caused by stacking insulin.
-We’ll explain it in more detail below.
+We’ll explain this in further detail below.

 Before using the bolus calculator for the first time, you’ll need to enter some details about how your diabetes works.
 Once you enter all of these settings, you won’t need to mess with them again unless something changes.
 There are also a bunch of terms and phrases that might be new to you, but don’t worry; we’ll explain everything.

-mySugr’s Bolus Calculator only works with rapid-acting bolus insulins.
-You’ll find the list of compatible insulins here and should select the type you’re using.
+The mySugr Bolus Calculator only works with rapid-acting bolus insulins.
+You’ll find a list of compatible insulins in the settings of the mySugr app.

 Active Insulin Duration